Sampling valve

 A sampling valve is a type of valve used in process industries that allows taking a representative portion of a fluid (gases, liquids, fluidized, solids, or slurries) to test (e.g. by physical measurements, chemical analysis, microbiological examination), typically for the purposes of identification, quality control, or regulatory assessment.
 It is a valve used for sampling.

 The sampling valve allows the operator to extract a sample of the product from the production line or reactor and safely store it for transportation to the laboratory where it will be analysed or to the archive room where it can be retrieved for further use.

 In chemical plants, a sample can be taken during the process to ensure that the output meets specifications (or that the quality is acceptable), before shipping the chemical good or before accepting the chemical product.

 Sampling problem

 When sampling chemical products, it is of utmost importance to select representative material to analyse.
 The sample must be representative of the lot, and the choice of samples is critical to producing a valid analysis.
 The statistics of the sampling process are also important.

-And in order for a sample to be representative, it must not contain remains of previous batches that might have stay in the valve's "dead space".
+And in order for a sample to be representative, it must not contain remains of previous batches that might have stayed in the valve's "dead space".
 For example, a ball valve commonly found in tap valves consists of a ball that control the flow of the liquid.
 Once the valve is closed, liquid stays in the ball and the next time the valve is opened, that liquid flows first.
 If a sample is taken using a ball valve, the valve has to be flushed before the sample is taken.